Policy C4: Health Care and Social Care Facilities

 - are located close to public transport routes and are accessible by a choice of means of transport; and

-- would not have a detrimental affect upon the amenity of occupiers of adjoining and nearby properties; and
+- would not have a detrimental affect upon the amenity of occupiers of adjoining and nearby properties and businesses; and

-- allow appropriate access for pedestrians, people with children and people with disabilities.
+- allow appropriate access for pedestrians, people with children and people with disabilities; and

 - provide car parking facilities at the premises.